tommai78101/InitializingOpenGL/README.md

 # Initializing OpenGL: <span style="font-size: 75%">A Sadistic Approach to Modern OpenGL</span>

 A book written in my own spare time, that has notes on how to begin an OpenGL project.
+The main goal of writing this book, is so a complete beginner can follow along and learn as much as they can with a ton of information as possible.

 |OpenGL versions|Goals|
 |:---:|:---|